 Made of a kind of fruit grown exclusively in Asia named baby jackfruit, Xoi Gac is well-known for its unique red color and sweet flavor.
 This sticky rice plays an important role in Vietnamese culture since it often appears in a Vietnamese wedding and New Year party with the meaning of good fortune and happiness.

 |Have a look at our Ho Chi Minh Food Tour to try other delicious dishes and explore the Vietnamese food culture thoroughly.|

 Considered as Vietnamese crepe, Banh Cuon is another breakfast specialty made of rice flour with ground pork and wood ear mushroom wrapped inside the thin rice rolls.
 This Vietnamese breakfast dish is often served with boiled bean sprouts, chopped cucumber, Vietnamese basil, fried onion, and special fish sauce.

 Originating during the colonial period in Vietnam, Banh Mi is known as the Vietnam baguette with plenty of flavors coming from the local combination of meat and fresh vegetable.
 Depending on your preference, you can choose pork, chicken, fried eggs, or meatballs for your Banh Mi.

 Com Tam is a real signature street food dish of Saigon (Ho Chi Minh City).
 A plate of Com Tam is often served with Suon Nuong (marinated grilled pork chops), Trung Op La (fried eggs), Cha Trung (a steamed pork and egg quiche), Bi (shredded pork skin), and a special fish sauce.
-Besides Banh Mi, Com Tam is a top favorite dish for breakfast of Saigonese.
+Besides Banh Mi, Com Tam is a top favorite dish for a Vietnamese breakfast.